roblabs/npmap-builder/CONTRIBUTING.md

 ## Data

 If you need help getting your data into a format that is compatible with the Builder, open a data support request in [GitHub Issues](https://github.com/nationalparkservice/npmap-builder/issues).
-The NPMap team will provide limited data support during the beta.